 });

-Best practices for the initialization order include :
+Best practices for initialization order include:

 if (typeof window.dataLayer !== 'undefined') {